astravant/digital-garden-jekyll/_pages/about.md

 title: About
 permalink: /about
 ---
-*About Page*

-We are always pursuing labels, merely constructs of the human mind.
+We are always pursuing labels, constructs of the human mind.

-> Best-Selling Author, CEO, Entrepreneur, Activist, Billionaire, Philanthropist, Public Figure, Partner
+> Best-Selling Author, CEO, Activist, Billionaire, Philanthropist, Public Figure

 The two things we have in this life are *time* and *energy.*